temporalio/temporal-learning/docs/getting_started/python/first_program_in_python/index.md

 Now that you've downloaded the project, let's dive into the code.

 ## Explore the application's Workflow and Activity Definitions

 The Temporal Application will consist of the following pieces:

-1. A [Workflow](https://docs.temporal.io/workflows) written in your programming language of choice using a Temporal SDK.
+1. A [Workflow](https://docs.temporal.io/workflows) written in your programming language of choice using the Python SDK.
 A Workflow defines the overall flow of the application.
-2. An [Activity](https://docs.temporal.io/activities) to hold the failure-prone parts of your code that can be automatically retried upon some failure.
-Activities are functions called during Workflow Execution and represents the execution aspect of your business logic.
+2. An [Activity](https://docs.temporal.io/activities) is a function that encapsulate business logic that is prone to failure (e.g., calling a service that may go down).
+These Activities can be automatically retried upon some failure.
 3. A [Worker](https://docs.temporal.io/workers), provided by the Temporal SDK, which runs your Workflow and Activities reliably and consistently.

 Temporal applications are built using an abstraction called Workflows.
 You'll develop those Workflows by writing code in a general-purpose programming language such as Python.
 Conceptually, a Workflow defines a sequence of steps.
 With Temporal, those steps are defined by writing code, known as a [Workflow Definition](https://docs.temporal.io/workflows#workflow-definition), and are carried out by running that code, which results in a [Workflow Execution](https://docs.temporal.io/workflows#workflow-execution).

 These Workflow Executions orchestrate the execution of [Activities](https://docs.temporal.io/activities), which execute a single, well-defined action, such as calling another service, transcoding a media file, or sending an email message.
-In the money transfer application, you have three [Activity functions,](https://docs.temporal.io/application-development/foundations/?lang=python#develop-activities) `withdraw()`, `deposit()`, and `refund()`.
+In the money transfer application, you have three [Activity functions](https://docs.temporal.io/application-development/foundations/?lang=python#develop-activities), `withdraw()`, `deposit()`, and `refund()`.
 These symbolize the movement of funds between accounts.

 The following diagram illustrates what happens when you start the Workflow: